11.03.24

-This week on Le Show with Harry Shearer: New theme music from Claude the AI chatbot, Donald Trump's Truth Social Audio, News of Forever Chemicals, News of AI, News of Musk Love, Smart World, The Apologies of the Week, and more!
-Click here...
+This week on Le Show with Harry Shearer: Donald Trump's Truth Social Audio, News of Musk Love, Land of 4,000 Princes, News of AI, News of The Godly, News of Crypto Winter, The Apologies of the Week, and more!
+Click here to listen...

 Read full story

-This week on Le Show with Harry Shearer: The Memory Hole, Donald Trump's Truth Social Audio, News of AI, News of Musk Love, Smart World, The Apologies of the Week, and more!
-Click here to listen to Le Show.
+This week on Le Show with Harry Shearer: Donald Trump's Truth Social Audio, News of Food, Land of 4,000 Princes, News of AI, News of Forever Chemicals, News of Crypto Winter, The Apologies of the Week, and more!
+Click here to listen to...

 Read full story